The-Portal-Bot/Portal/docs/README.md

 > **Disclaimers**
 >
 > * Portal will never record conversations or store anything you type
-> * Discord update their server rate limit to twice per 10 minutes.
+> * Discord update their server rate limit to twice per 10 minutes.<br>
     The new rate limit for channel name and topic updates is 2 updates per 10 minutes, per channel _[more here](https://github.com/discordjs/discord.js/issues/4327)_
 > * Runs on nodejs 14.x
 > * As this is a work-in-progress and new features are added weekly, if you want to give input or request a feature you can always do that at _[Portal's Official Discord server](https://discord.gg/nuKXgFXr5y)_
 > * Portal is made using _[Discord.js](https://discord.js.org/#/)_

 <img src="https://github.com/keybraker/portal/workflows/compile%20test%20run/badge.svg" alt="CI" /> <img src="https://img.shields.io/badge/discord.js-12.5.1-blue" alt="discord.js" /> <img src="https://img.shields.io/badge/npm-6.14.10-blue" alt="npm" /> <img src="https://img.shields.io/badge/node-14.15.4-blue" alt="node">

+<br><br>

 <p align="center">
    <a href="https://github.com/keybraker">Ioannis Tsiakkas</a> | <a href="http://www.gnu.org/philosophy/free-sw.html">GPL-3.0 License</a> | <a href="https://www.paypal.com/paypalme/tsiakkas">PayPalMe</a>